 In certain cases, a limited variable remuneration may be awarded in addition to the fixed remuneration.
 This is always done on a discretionary basis and an allocation is based on the performance of the relevant employee.

 In assessing a performance, both financial and non-financial performance indicators (such as customer satisfaction or responsible risk behavior) are taken into account.
-In this way, the remuneration policy does not provide an incentive for employees to take irresponsible investment risks (including irresponsible sustainability risks) when making investment decisions.
+The non-financial performance indicators are aimed at prudent, honest and customer-oriented actions, with a focus on the long-term interests of the client and our company.
+In addition, Providence Capital has the option to adjust and reclaim variable remuneration under certain circumstances.
+The set-up of the remuneration policy, in which fixed remunerations are the most important and the measures that Providence Capital has also taken for variable remuneration, do not encourage undesirable behaviour, such as taking irresponsible (sustainability) risks.
+In this way, the remuneration policy does not provide an incentive for employees to take irresponsible investment risks when making investment decisions.

 If a variable remuneration is awarded, it will in principle not exceed a ‘cap’ of 20% of the fixed remuneration as is specified by the legislator.
 Under certain conditions, the legislator allows a variable remuneration to be awarded to an employee that is higher than 20%.
 Providence Capital keeps the possibility open to make use of this and will comply with statutory conditions in these cases.